-Susan David will be in Australia in September and November of this year and is available for local events.
+Susan David will be in Australia and New Zealand in September and November of this year and is available for local events.

 Susan David, Ph.D., is an award-winning Psychologist on the faculty of Harvard Medical School; co-founder and co-director of the Institute of Coaching at McLean Hospital; and CEO of Evidence Based Psychology, a boutique business consultancy.
 She is the author of the new #1 Wall Street Journal best-selling book Emotional Agility based on her concept that Harvard Business Review heralded as a Management Idea of the Year, and has been featured in numerous leading publications, including the New York Times, Washington Post, and TIME Magazine.

-An in-demand Emotional Agility speaker, advisor, and coach David has worked with the senior leadership of hundreds of major organizations, including the United Nations, Ernst & Young, and the World Economic Forum.
-David is on the core faculty of the extraordinary global program Homeward Bound which culminates in an all-women expedition to Antarctica and is being filmed as a documentary.
+An in-demand Emotional Agility speaker, advisor, and coach Susan has worked with the senior leadership of hundreds of major organizations, including the United Nations, Ernst & Young, and the World Economic Forum.
+She is on the core faculty of the extraordinary global program Homeward Bound which culminates in an all-women expedition to Antarctica and is being filmed as a documentary.
 The program aims at increasing the influence and impact of women in the sciences.
-Originally from South Africa, David lives outside of Boston with her family.
+Originally from South Africa, Susan lives outside of Boston with her family.

 Because our thoughts, emotions and behavior drive everything; every aspect of how we love, live, parent and lead.

 Susan’s talks are uniquely customized to the audience and to address these themes: